top of page

 CARBON ONSETTING

-WHAT IF YOUR INSTITUTION COULD TURN STUDY ABROAD'S HEAVY CARBON FOOTPRINT INTO A FORCE FOR GOOD?
+WHAT IF YOUR COLLEGe or university COULD TURN STUDY ABROAD'S HEAVY CARBON FOOTPRINT INTO A FORCE FOR GOOD?

 Our onsetting program complements existing offsetting initiatives or can stand alone.